Application Documents

 *Uploading conditions required by the underwriter to close your loan

-*Getting your loan ready for a clear to close by the underwriting department
+*Getting your loan ready for a clear to close with the underwriting department

 *Scheduling your closing and contacting all parties who need to attend